NensiH/Election_Analysis/README.md

     <img width="367" alt="Screen Shot 2021-11-08 at 10 35 40 AM" src="https://user-images.githubusercontent.com/92277581/140781556-60ec6aeb-e90e-48f2-aa0c-d83e138ef11e.png">

-    Here is the code, I have used to get this results:

 ## Summary
-Here, I have given two examples of how this script can be modified to be used for any other types of elections.
+Here, I have given the examples of how this script can be modified to be used for any other types of elections.

-For example, if you wanted to do analysis a federal congressional election, all you need to do is change the counties to states.
+If you wanted to do analysis a federal congressional election, all you need to do is change the counties to states.

 Another example, if you had a local initiative election, all you need to do is change candidates to in favor or against.